ecSeq/datasets/README.md

-# datasets: `RNAseq`
+sets: `SNPcall`
 Test data to be used for automated testing with Nextflow pipelines

-This branch contains test data for the [ecSeq/RNAseq](https://github.com/ecseq/rnaseq) pipeline.
+This branch contains test data for the [ecSeq/SNPcall](https://github.com/ecseq/snpcall) pipeline.